vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

 ## Creating a Metric or Property
 Before creating a metric or property, ensure that the attribute describing the data is [present in the object model](#defining-an-attribute-in-the-object-model).
+???+ note
+    If the data is being sent to an _external_ object (i.e., an object that was created by a different adapter), there is no way to add attribute descriptions to the data.
+Metrics and Properties can be added to the external object in the same way as below, but note that the attribute key will be displayed in the UI.
+In addition, any additional metadata about attributes cannot be added to these metrics (e.g., units, labels, descriptions, etc).

 When using an Adapter Library, metrics and properties can be added using the attribute key and a value.
 In the case of attributes in groups, the group key(s) and attribute key are separated by a pipe "|" and